History of Nate Bargatze in Timeline

 2008: Breakthrough Year

-In 2008, Nate Bargatze had a breakthrough year, featuring on Comedy Central's stand-up show Live at Gotham, Late Night with Conan O’Brien, and the Just for Laughs comedy festival in Montreal.
-He also toured extensively with the USO.
+In 2008, Nate Bargatze had a breakthrough year, featuring on Comedy Central's Live at Gotham, Late Night with Conan O'Brien, and the Just for Laughs comedy festival in Montreal.

 2009: Co-hosting It Could Be Better podcast

-In 2009, Nate Bargatze began co-hosting the podcast It Could Be Better with Chris Laker and Yannis Pappas.
+From 2009 to 2013, Nate Bargatze co-hosted the podcast It Could Be Better with Chris Laker and Yannis Pappas.

 In 2010, Nate Bargatze won both New York's Comedy Festival and the Boston Comedy Festival.